 2. Dog-Friendly Beaches

 A welcome haven for dogs and their besotted owners, Cornwall’s coastline is graced with many magnificent dog-friendly beaches that are accessible 365 days of the year.
 Despite a new laxed approach to dog beach bans in Cornwall, there are still certain regulations in place that restrict dogs on beaches between July and August from 10am to 6pm each day.
-Naturally, the shoulder season of spring is a brilliant time of year to book yourself a seaside cottage and make the most of vast, empty swathes of sand before the temperatures start to rise too much and regulations come into force.
+Naturally, the shoulder season of spring is a brilliant time of year to book yourself a cottage with sea views and make the most of vast, empty swathes of sand before the temperatures start to rise too much and regulations come into force.
 Although it’s hard to choose, some of our favourites include Perranporth, Praa Sands and Gwithian, each rewarding walkers to miles of shore for salt-kissed strolls and games of fetch.
 Read our dog-friendly guide for more information and peruse our selection of dog-friendly self-catering retreats to find the perfect cottage for you and your pup, ready to scatter paw prints in the sand and make memories to last a lifetime.